 How the Talking Heads Made Their Americana Move on ‘Little Creatures’

-After spending the past decade or so jumping from one genre to the next, Talking Heads' Little Creatures, which was released on June 10, 1985, was both an unexpected and a most expected move.
+After spending the past decade or so jumping from one genre to the next, Talking Heads made a move that was both unexpected and most expected.
 Redefining themselves from one of New Wave's most jagged, hyperkinetic groups to a powerhouse funk juggernaut was an ambitious undertaking.
-Scaling down to something resembling a roots combo was, in a way, an even more determined move.
+Scaling down to something resembling a roots combo for Little Creatures was, in a way, an even more determined move.

 Five years earlier, the band incorporated African polyrhythms into an electronic-music landscape that was as boundary-breaking as it was revelatory.
 Talking Heads were already one of the planet's most adventurous groups, but 1980's Remain in Light was something different.
 Something bigger.
 And that sense of scope led frontman David Byrne to tackle an even huger project with 1983's Speaking in Tongues.